 Summary: This article will teach you how to reset a Mac without losing data.
 Back up your important data before resetting your MacBook Pro, MacBook Air, iMac, Mac Pro and Mac mini to the factory defaults.
-If you accidentally lost the backup, you can revover data from Mac hard drive with iBoysoft Mac Data Recovery.
+If you accidentally lost the backup, you can revover data from Mac hard drive with iBoysoft Data Recovery for Mac.

 Is your Mac not working properly?
 For example, your Mac is increasingly slow and overheating, or your Mac won't turn on.
 Moreover, you have tried many methods to fix the problems you have encountered but in vain.
 For example, you have reset SMC and PRAM/NVRAM but the Mac is still underperforming.